 Have a partnership agreement with national metrological agencies.
 Every country has a different administrative structure.
 Countries differ in the way they do business and set up collaboration programs.
 How do you share data?
 Who gets it first?
 How do you share costs and revenues?
 Who does the maintenance?
 All these questions need to be answered before you can operate in the area of a governmental agency.

 Find an experienced local host who is available in the case of station maintenance.
-The training that one has to give a local host depends on the various factors.
+The training that one has to give a local host depends on various factors.
 Like is the host staying in the area for the long term?
 We create a shared responsibility by providing the local host with access to the weather data.
 This is how the school2school platform was set up.
-This resulted that most of the local hosts are teachers.
+This resulted that most of the local hosts being teachers.
 Consequently, with 400+ weather stations, this means that a lot of hosts are needed which puts the strain on good & quality relationship management with each host.

 Weather stations are not free.
 Funding is needed to buy the stations and put them in the right location.
 We have to pay for the installation and maintenance of each station.
 Now, here is a little eye-opener: the larger your infrastructure, the more money you have to pay for your maintenance.
 And maintenance is not always easy.
 Some weather stations might be right around the corner.
 But sometimes you must drive up a full day for a quick fix.
 And although our weather station is the most robust weather stations out there, that does not guarantee a maintenance-free infrastructure.
 Leaves can get into the funnel, sensors might stop working, or perhaps a tree has overgrown near our weather station, influencing the data.